-- Hybrid (Tue, Thu)

-- In-person [or fully offline ]
+- In-person with online fallback.

 - Lectures (like today)

-- Guest lectures (online/hybrid/in-person depends on the guest)
+- Guest lectures (in-person)

 - Labs (bring laptop)

 - Steering meetings (after week 5, new schedule)

-Format of classes - Lectures
+Format of classes

-- I'm not going to vomit slides

 - There's no exam in this course.
 It's more important that we learn how to discuss this topic and come up with new ideas than learning all the theory.

-Critical thinking over checkboxes.

-- Mix of content and discussion

-- Ultimately, the lectures aim to give you food for thought and the necessary knowledge to excel in Project 2.
+Critical thinking over checkboxes. - Mix of content and discussion - Ultimately, the lectures aim to give you food for thought and the necessary knowledge to excel in Project 2.
 (We will talk about it later)